philippe44/AirConnect/README.md

 - Use `-S <broadcast[radio|track>` to enable streaming mode for Sonos players
 - Use of `-z` disables interactive mode (no TTY) **and** self-daemonizes (use `-p <file>` to get the PID).
 Use of `-Z` only disables interactive mode
 - <strong>Do not daemonize (using & or any other method) the executable w/o disabling interactive mode (`-Z`), otherwise it will consume all CPU.
 On Linux, FreeBSD and Solaris, best is to use `-z`.
 Note that -z option is not available on MacOS or Windows</strong>
 - A 'click' noise can be heard when timings are adjusted by adding or skipping one 8ms frame.
-Use `-r` to disable such adjustements (or use `<drift>` option in config file), but that might cause overrun or underrun on long playbacks
+Use `-r` to disable such adjustments (or use `<drift>` option in config file), but that might cause overrun or underrun on long playbacks
 - <strong>This is an audio-only application.
 Do not expect to play a video on your device and have the audio from UPnP/Sonos or ChromeCast synchronized.
 It does not, cannot and will not work, regardless of any latency parameter.
 Please do not open tickets requesting this (see details below to understand why)</strong>

 ## Config file parameters